 Who Am I Really?
 Understanding The Psychological Self

-Disclaimer: I am not a psychologist and do not diagnose anyone.
+(Disclaimer: I am not a psychologist and am not diagnosing anyone.)

 I’m about to drop some truth that’ll shake your understanding of who you really are.
 This is about stripping away the lies you’ve been telling yourself and getting to the core of your psychological self.